 Let’s step into the joy of Christmas in the UK with the discovery of one of the most popular festive traditions.
 The Christmas markets in the UK are somewhat a recent tradition and originate from the famous Weihnachtsmärkte in Germany.
 During Advent, the main cities and towns of England, Wales, Scotland and Northern Ireland host Christmas markets.
-In the crisp winter air, their stallholders sell a vast array of seasonal gifts and mouth-watering treats.
+Their stallholders sell a vast array of seasonal gifts and mouth-watering treats in the crisp winter air.
 But it’s not just about shopping.
 People also come there for the atmosphere.
 The picturesque streets and squares offer a beautiful backdrop to the Christmas markets with enchanting decoration and illumination.
-In this article, we’ll look at the origins and traditions of this particular Christmas tradition before giving you a list of 10 of the best Christmas markets to visit in the UK!
+In this article, we’ll look at the origins and traditions of this particular Christmas tradition before giving you a list of 11 of the best Christmas markets to visit in the UK!

 Why you should discover the UK at Christmas